ArnabBanik-repo/quiz-app/README.md

 ## Features

-Load quiz questions from a CSV file.
+- Load quiz questions from a CSV file.
-Set a time limit for answering each question.
+- Set a time limit for answering the quiz.
-Display questions and options to the user.
+- Display questions and options to the user.
-Record and display the user's score at the end of the quiz.
+- Record and display the user's score at the end of the quiz.
-Support for various question types (e.g., multiple-choice, true/false).
+- Support for various question types (e.g., multiple-choice, true/false).

 ## Installation